Anirudh1905/Expense_manager/README.md

-# Expense_manager
+# Expense Manager
 Categorization of expense from account statement\
 \
-Firstly download the account statement from bank website and store it as .csv Requirement : pip install fuzzywuzzy
+Firstly download the account statement from bank website and store it as .csv\
+Requirement : pip install fuzzywuzzy

-## Arguments\
+## Arguments
 --input : input csv path\
 --data : data dict file which contains mapping of categories\
 --month : account statement month name\